bandashyamprasad/cancer-cell-detector/README.md

 - Automatic cancer cell detection and highlighting
 - Region-based scoring using density analysis (pigmented cells, white spaces, muscle tissue, etc.)
 - Easy-to-use command-line or script interface
-- Built with Python (OpenCV / scikit-image / etc. — update with your actual libraries)
+- Built with Python (Vibecoding with Claude, ChatGPT)

 ## Purpose
 Designed as a helpful research tool for analyzing microscopic or histopathology images.
 Not intended for clinical diagnosis.

 ## Getting Started
-(Instructions coming soon — add installation, usage, example images, etc.)
+Few Input files provided, you can use those to test and add your own files.
 ## License
-MIT License (or choose your preferred open-source license)
+MIT License
+Image credits to actual Image Owner, Priyanka, my dear friend.